oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/ai-infrastructure/litellm/README.md

 ## vLLM inference servers deployment

 For each of the inference nodes a VM.GPU.A10.2 instance (2 x NVIDIA A10 GPU 24GB) is used in combination with the NVIDIA GPU-Optimized VMI image from the OCI marketplace.
 This Ubuntu-based image comes with all the necessary libraries (Docker, NVIDIA Container Toolkit) preinstalled.
+It is a good practice to deploy two instances in two different fault domains to ensure a higher availability.

 The vLLM inference server is deployed using the vLLM official container image.
 ```
 docker run --gpus all \